Purina Pro Plan Large Breed Adult Food (34 lb)

 Active dogs burn more calories and benefit from performance or active formulas with higher protein (28%+) and fat content.

-High-energy breeds like the Shiba Inu need dog foods that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Shiba Inu.
+High-energy breeds like the Shiba Inu need dog foods that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Shiba Inu -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Food Choice

 The Shiba Inu is predisposed to certain health conditions that should directly influence your dog foods choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Allergies:

-Limited-ingredient diets help identify food triggers.
-Look for novel protein sources (venison, duck, salmon) if your Shiba Inu reacts to common proteins like chicken or beef.
+Limited-ingredient diets help identify triggers.
+Try novel protein sources (venison, duck, salmon) if your Shiba Inu reacts to common proteins like chicken or beef.
 Omega-3 supplements support skin barrier health.

 What to Look For: A Shiba Inu Buyer's Checklist

-When comparing dog foods for your Shiba Inu, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog foods for a Shiba Inu, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Protein Content

-Shiba Inu dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Shiba Inu dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 Ingredient Quality

-Shiba Inu dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Shiba Inu dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 Breed-Specific Formulas